roseGWASbrowser/PopGen_GWAS_19thcentury_roses/README.md

 ### 4/ GWAS analyses (see ./GWAS)

+The scripts needed for the GWAS analysis, as well as the R scripts to generate the circlize plots (except Fig.4, see below), are available in this subsection. <br>

 ### 5/ Scripts and files to generate the main figures (see ./main_figures)

-The R scripts - as well as the corresponding files containing the results - needed to generate the main figures of the article are made available on this subsection.
+The R scripts - as well as the corresponding files containing the results - needed to generate the main figures of the article are made available on this subsection. <br>

 ### 6/ Website (see ./website)